Charge and Know the Battery Status of Samsung Galaxy S4

 Can I charge my GS4 every day?

-The Samsung Galaxy S4 makes use of a Lithium Ion or Li-on battery, and should be charged as needed.
-Ideally you should not let it drain below 15% charge, but doing so is not going to cause a major loss of .
+The Samsung Galaxy S4 makes use of a Lithium Ion or Li-ion battery and should be charged as needed.
+Ideally, you should not let it drain below 15% charge too often, the higher percentage the battery discharges, the shorter lifespan it will have.

 Why is my Samsung Galaxy phone taking longer to charge than before?